Models of fairness in federated learning: Model and assumptions

-This work is primarily theoretical and involves no real data.
-However, it touches on questions with multiple possible societal implications.
-As we discussed previously, there are many reasonable definitions of fairness in federated learning.
-For example, fairness could mean something besides error rates, such as equality of access to opportunities or access to recourse.
-In this work, we narrow our focus to two of the most commonly used and natural definitions, but it is important to note that this by no means is the last word on fairness in federated learning.
-Besides fairness, federated learning also has privacy concerns.
-While federated learning involves sharing model parameters, rather than raw data, under some circumstances it still may be possible to learn information about the data distribution of specific players \cite{mothukuri2021survey}.
-Beyond this, users may have data control concerns: a patient may be willing to have their data used to build a model for the hospital they went to, but not be willing to have their data (or parameters derived from training on their data) shared with other hospitals.
-Such objections, while reflecting reasonable concerns, would make federated learning more difficult or potentially infeasible.
+Besides fairness, model and data sharing also has privacy concerns.
+While federated learning involves sharing model parameters, rather than raw data, under some circumstances it still may be possible to learn information about the data distribution of specific players \cite{mothukuri2021survey, boenisch2021curious}.
+Some papers have explored the game-theoretic implications of privacy concerns in federated or data-sharing settings \cite{cummings2022optimal, bie2022private, li2023differentially, 9996132}, as well as \cite{kang2023fair}, which builds on the model-sharing games framework from \cite{donahue2020model}.
 Finally, one core assumption of this paper is that the problem at hand will be improved by a machine learning model with lower error.
 In many situations, a different approach might be more suitable, such as an algorithm that is more explainable or a non-machine learning solution.